Isayso/VideoLinkSafe/README.md

 Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.
 Beta version of .msi installer avaliable.

-Soon: Switch to YoutubeExplode with big performance increase!
+NEW 0.32: Switch to YoutubeExplode with big performance increase!
+No youtube-dl necessary, ffmpeg included.

 New version 0.3.1 lots of bug fixes.
 But after code cleanup, probably some new errors ;)